-Shopping Can Make You Happier, Science Says
+Shopping Can Make You Happier, So Go Ahead And Treat Yourself

 A good friend of mine recently let me know that she received some horrible news from a doctor.